 - Don’t place your barbecue near anything that might melt or catch fire, avoid fences (and wheelie bins).

 - Keep a bucket of water or sand nearby while cooking – just in case you need to put out the BBQ quickly.

 What to do with used charcoal (ashes)

 1) Extinguish and cool your charcoal / ashes

 If you have a BBQ grill with a lid and vents close them when you have finished cooking to starve the coals of oxygen.
 Doing so also reduces the chance of a coal or ember escaping while you wait for the coals to extinguish.
 Starving the coals of oxygen increases the chance of leaving unused charcoal in the bottom of your grill which can be used the next time you cook.
 If you try this, make sure you remove as much of the ash as possible from the leftover charcoal.
 Keep the leftover / partially burnt charcoal in the bottom of the grill dry until you are ready to reuse it.
 When you are ready to cook again spread a layer of fresh charcoal on top and use as normal.

 If you don’t have a lid or vents or you are using a disposable barbecue either let it burn out (this can take several hours) or extinguish it using sand or water.
 Keep in mind that unused coals that have been soaked in water will be extremely difficult to relight / reuse so you may be better off disposing of them rather than trying to reuse.

-If you don’t have a use for your ashes (see below) these should also be placed in the residual waste bin.
+If you don’t have a use for your ashes (see below) these should be placed in the residual waste bin.
 Make sure they are completely cold before moving them.
-If you use something to transport the ashes to the bin – please make the effort to use something reusable, or if you are going to throw your ashes away in a container or bag please use a non-recyclable item.
+If you use something to transport the ashes to your bin – please make the effort to use something reusable, or if you are going to throw your ashes away in a container or bag please use a non-recyclable item.